Constantine Algeria Travel Guide

 Respect historical sites and area traditions.
 Do not deface or remove artifacts from archaeological sites or older buildings.

 Learn basic Arabic or French phrases.
-A handful of words show respect and effort.
+Even a few words show respect and effort.

 Always seek explicit permission before taking photos of individuals, especially women and children.
 A polite gesture or verbal request is needed.
 Respect a "no."